By Alan G. Orlowsky, J.D., C.P.A. and David Lansky, Ph.D.

 Try framing the estate plan as a positive event in your life – look at what you´ve accomplished, the wealth you´ve created, and the legacy you´ll leave for the people who will remember you as a warm and generous provider.

 Many decisions are never made due to the fear of making the wrong ones.
-Estate planning involves making choices that can have a profound impact on the lives of family members, not to mention your own financial security, and the consequences of making big mistake can instill fear in anyone.
+Estate planning involves making choices that can have a profound impact on the lives of family members, not to mention your own financial security, and the consequences of making big mistakes can instill fear in anyone.

 But the goal in estate planning is not perfection — the goal is planning well for your future and that of your loved ones.
 If the fear of making a wrong decision is interfering with your planning, try doing an informal cost-benefit analysis.
 What will the approximate estate-tax burden be without a plan?
 (You may want to ask a trusted financial adviser for help.)
 What are the potential savings of a good (not perfect) estate plan?
 Even a half-decent estate plan, in the estimation of a perfectionist, could lower the tax burden substantially.
 You may find that the risk of being without a plan far outweighs the risk of making a mistake.